Uranium market: Current market operations

 One of the peculiarities of the nuclear fuel cycle is the way in which utilities with nuclear power plants buy their fuel.
-Instead of buying fuel bundles from the fabricator, the usual approach is to purchase uranium in all of these intermediate forms.
+Instead of buying fuel bundles from the manufacturer, the usual approach is to purchase uranium in all of these intermediate forms.
 Typically, a fuel buyer from power utilities will contract separately with suppliers at each step of the process.
 Sometimes, the fuel buyer may purchase enriched uranium product, the end product of the first three stages, and contract separately for fabrication, the fourth step to eventually obtain the fuel in a form that can be loaded into the reactor.
-The utilities believe—rightly or wrongly—that these options offers them the best price and service.
+The utilities believe—rightly or wrongly—that these options offer them the best price and service.
 They will typically retain two or three suppliers for each stage of the fuel cycle, who compete for their business by tender.
 Sellers consist of suppliers in each of the four stages as well as brokers and traders.
 There are fewer than 100 companies that buy and sell uranium in the western world.

-In addition to being sold in different forms, uranium markets are differentiated by geography.
-The global trading of uranium has evolved into two distinct marketplaces shaped by historical and political forces.
-The first, the western world marketplace comprises the Americas, Western Europe and Australia.
-A separate marketplace comprises countries within the former Soviet Union, or the Commonwealth of Independent States (CIS), Eastern Europe and China.
-Most of the fuel requirements for nuclear power plants in the CIS are supplied from the CIS's own stockpiles.
-Often producers within the CIS also supply uranium and fuel products to the western world, increasing competition.
+In 2010, China became the world's largest importer of uranium and has continued to be as of at least 2023.
+China's uranium procurement approach includes investment in foreign mining operations.
+Chinese investment in Kazakhstan mines have contributed to Kazakhstan's current position as the world's largest exporter of uranium.